kedar1607/AI-RCA/README.md

    - Wait for the training and inference process to complete
    - Review the predictions in the output

+## Project Structure

+The project is organized as follows:

+- `app.py`: Flask web application for generating data and making predictions
+- `dummy_data_gen.py`: Script for generating synthetic log data and Jira tickets
+- `training_inference.py`: Script for training the model and making predictions
+- `consolidate_logs.py`: Utility for consolidating logs from different sources
+- `compute_similarity.py`: Implementation of similarity metrics
+- `templates/index.html`: Web interface for the Flask application
+- `dummy_data_gen_with_added_bugs.ipynb`: Jupyter notebook for data generation
+- `training_inference.ipynb`: Jupyter notebook for model training and inference

 ## How It Works

 The system uses a combination of similarity metrics to predict RCAs:
 - Cosine Similarity: Measures the cosine of the angle between two vectors
 - Word-Wrap: Analyzes text similarity
 - Levenshtein Distance: Measures the minimum number of single-character edits required to change one string into another

+The process flow is:
+1. Generate synthetic log data and Jira tickets
+2. Extract features from logs and Jira tickets
+3. Train a RandomForest classifier
+4. Make predictions on cross-validation data
+5. Evaluate model performance

 ## Important Notes